ramenengine/afkit/README.md

 ## Getting Started

 Make copies of kitconfig.f_ and allegro5.cfg_, removing the underscores.
-You should be left with "kitconfig.f" and "allegro5.cfg".

 Set platform to the appropriate string.
-See Portability for strings.
+See the Cross-platform Support section.

 ### SwiftForth
 SwiftForth is available from [FORTH Inc](www.forth.com).
 There is a 3-second-nag trial version with executable-exporting disabled.